Fish Welfare project

-Animal – including fish – welfare is increasingly considered as a key factor in defining ‘responsible’ production and determining the social acceptability of an animal production system.
-The quality of products coming from these systems are more and more judged on this aspect.
-This gives producers the opportunity to differentiate products with higher welfare, resulting in improved market access and reputation, or a price premium for niche markets.
+Animal – including farmed aquatic animal – welfare is increasingly considered as a key factor in defining ‘responsible’ production and determining the social acceptability of an animal production system.
+The quality of products coming from these systems are increasingly being judged on this.

-The main objective of this ASC work is to expand the current indicators on fish welfare in the existing standards to a more complete and comprehensive set of indicators across all species currently in the portfolio of ASC, implementing the vast amount of research that recently has been carried out on this topic.
-It is foreseen that the indicators developed as a result of the ASC’s Fish Welfare project, will be embedded within the aligned ASC Farm Standard currently in development.
+The main objective of this ASC work is to expand the current indicators on fish health and welfare in ASC’s existing standards to a more comprehensive set of best practice indicators across all species currently within scope of ASC’s Standards.
+This will use extensive recent research in this area and expertise from across relevant sectors.
+It is foreseen that the indicators developed as a result of the ASC’s Fish Welfare project will be embedded within the aligned ASC Farm Standard currently in development.

 - September 20 – October 20, 2019